 1. Chapter 7 cases require prior six months of bank statements.

-You must supply the statements for every bank account in your name over the last six months.
-Include any joint accounts for the prior six months such as bank accounts with a spouse or family.
-Remember, homes, cars, and bank accounts in your parent’s or children’s names belong to you as an asset.
 If you are on the deed, car title, or bank account, those items are assets.
-Louisville Chapter 13 cases do not require a copy of the bank statements.
-However, in Eastern Kentucky and Southern Indiana, the requirements are to bring the bank statement with you to Court for the month you file if that statement was not available on the date of filing.
+Louisville Chapter 13 cases do not require a copy of your bank statements.
+However, in Eastern Kentucky and Southern Indiana, you also need to supply the bank statement for the month you filed if that statement was not available on the date of filing.

 2. Chapter 7 and Chapter 13 cases require proof of household income for prior 6 months.

-Filing bankruptcy requires proof of your income.
-This includes the prior six months of pay stubs, your veteran’s benefit, disability, and social security benefit letters.
 Household income is a husband and wife’s combined income, even if only one person is filing.
-A spouse may not be filing with you, but the Court uses household income to determine income for the means test and any Chapter 13 plan payment.
-Your payroll or bank statements may need updating if you wait to file your bankruptcy.
-You may be better off filing in the name of just one spouse.
-If a Chapter 13 plan fails you can then file in the other spouses name.
+A spouse may not be filing with you.
+However, the Court uses household income to determine income for the means test and calculating any Chapter 13 plan payment.

 The Court requires you to file the prior four years of income taxes to file bankruptcy.
 But, you only supply the previous two years of tax returns to the Court.
 The trustee reviews your income tax return to look for income, expenses, assets, gifts, and transfers.